 And how is that different from a yeast infection?

-The skin irritation can sometimes be confused for herpes sores, which is why these two conditions are confused for one another.
+Some people with yeast infections have a red or scaly rash.
+The skin irritation can sometimes be confused with herpes sores, which is why these two conditions are often confused with one another.

-If what you are experiencing is mainly limited to the skin on the vulva, and you’ve ruled out herpes, you might want to talk to your doctor about dermatological conditions like vulvar lichen planus and vulvar lichen sclerosus
+If what you are experiencing is mainly limited to the skin on the vulva, and you’ve ruled out herpes, you might want to talk to your doctor about dermatological conditions like vulvar lichen planus and vulvar lichen sclerosus.

 Recurrent symptoms?
 Get Evvy's at-home vaginal microbiome test, designed by leading OB-GYNs.